Thecnopapa/bioiain/README.md

 Can be downloaded from the [test PiPy repository](https://test.pypi.org/) but note the used version as any function might change during development.

+_INFO_

+Relevant python code can be found in the `src` folder within their relevant folders.

+Preset workflows are being developend, including the [projectDimer](Https://GitHub.com/Thecnopapa/projectDimer) workflow.
+(WIP)

 Works with wrappers of the main Biopython classes.
 Adding functionality without loosing their original value

 Includes general-purpose tools and pipelines for importing, processing, and exporting structures.